aranbarri/cpu_temp-kafka/README.md

 # Kafka CPU Temperature Fast Logger

-A Java and Docker-based project that streams Linux CPU temperature to Kafka.
+A Java and Docker-based project that streams Linux CPU temperature to an NVMe Kafka Broker.

 ## 🚀 Overview